sethp/ci-experiments/NOTES.md

 - debugging a failing target?
   - earthly has a good idea here: https://github.com/earthly/earthly/blob/main/docs/guides/debugging.md
   - related to ^: https://github.com/moby/moby/issues/40887
-- (gha-specific) promote the output
+- (gha-specific) promote the output to the top-level somehow (so we can get e.g. annotations from golangci-lint)